Five Challenging Scuba Diving Destinations

 From many diving destinations around the world, some destinations are considered challenging and could turn to dangerous dives if safety measures were not taken.
-The diving destinations here are destinations where the sea currents are unpredictable below and above the water, frequent changes of the seawater temperature and intimidating marine species.
-Even experienced scuba divers with high numbers of logged dives should pay attention on safety when diving in their dive sites.
+The diving destinations here are destinations where the sea currents are unpredictable below and above the water, frequent changes in the seawater temperature and intimidating marine species.
+Even experienced scuba divers with high numbers of logged dives should pay attention to safety when diving in their dive sites.

 Aliwal Shoal (South Africa)

 Aliwal Shoal is often surpassed by the popularity of cage sharks diving in South Africa.
 Located near to Durban, Aliwal Shoal offers the sightseeing of Tiger sharks without a cage.
 Tiger Sharks considered the world’s second most dangerous shark after the Great Whites Sharks.
 If you were lucky, you might see the Great Whites during the dive.

 The safe diving protocol is necessary when scuba diving in Aliwal Shoal.
 The dive center will brief scuba divers on how to dive properly to ensure they are not becoming the prey of the sharks.
 Additionally, the current of the sea could be pretty harsh.
 More information about scuba diving with Tiger Sharks in Aliwal Shoal, please visit Dive Advisor on Aliwal Shoal.

 Located near to the middle of the Atlantic Ocean, this archipelago is not easy to reach.
 However, its islands offer impressive nature to travel inland and as well scuba diving.
 The dive sites in the Azores are varied from deep with clear visibility to strong currents with cold water temperature (16 to 23 degree Celsius).
 The marine species that become celebrities in this destinations are Blue and Mako Sharks, Mobula Rays, and if you were lucky, you might encounter Manta Rays and Mola-mola.